AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

-  For all uses, in subprograms subject to the analysis, of handlers for exceptions not raised by the subprogram itself, users shall verify conformance to what our Operational Requirements specifically prescribe for such cases (:ref:`exceptions`).
+  For all uses, in subprograms subject to the analysis, of handlers for exceptions not raised by the subprogram itself, users shall verify conformance to what the Operational Requirements specifically prescribe for such cases (:ref:`exceptions`).

 * For mcdc assessements, the tool requires the use of short-circuit variants